Spaces of polynomial functions of bounded degrees on an embedded manifold and their duals: Jet spaces and multivariate Wronskians

-does not vanish identically.
-The set $\CAL{Y}_m$ is minimal among the sets with this property. \end{thm} We need the following immediate consequence of this theorem. \begin{cor}[to Walker's theorem] Let $\{f_1,\dots,f_m\}$ be a basis of a vector subspace $Z\subset\CAL{O}_{n}(U)$.
+We have the following immediate consequence of this theorem. \begin{cor} Let $\{f_1,\dots,f_m\}$ be a basis of a vector subspace $Z\subset\CAL{O}_{n}(U)$.
 Then $Z$ is the space of holomorphic solutions of the system of PDEs: